 Once the plans supporting a Building Regulations application have been passed, a booklet of yellow cards is provided to the applicant or their agent.
+This practice will cease with effect from January 2018, where after the yellow cards will only be issued upon request.
 The appropriate card should be presented to Planning and Building Control as each stage of the build is reached.
 This will initiate an inspection by a Building Control Officer at key stages during construction.

 Other intermediate inspections are also made which include concrete reinforcement, fire stopping and any other concealed work that may be hidden once the works have been completed.